London filing guidance self-assessment

 How do I know if I must submit a Self Assessment tax return?

-You must submit a Self Assessment tax return if any of the following applies:
+You must submit a self assessment tax return if you meet certain self assessment criteria, including the following:

 do i need to submit a self assessment tax return; london accountant